 Zhangjiagang Jiangsu, China Travel Guide

-The annual average precipitation for Zhangjiagang is around 1,000-1,200 mm, with the majority of this rainfall occurring over the summer, especially in June and July.
+The once-a-year average precipitation for Zhangjiagang is about 1,000-1,200 mm, with the majority of this rainfall occurring over the summer, especially during The month of june and July.
 Average temperatures rise from 10-20°C in Spring to 25-30°C in Summer, falling to 15-25°C in Autumn and 0-7°C in Winter.

-The yearly average precipitation for Zhangjiagang is approximately 1,000-1,200 mm, with the majority of this rainfall occurring in the summer, especially in June and July.
+The once-a-year average precipitation for Zhangjiagang is about 1,000-1,200 mm, with the majority of this rainfall occurring in the summer, especially in June and July.

 Average temperatures rise from 10-20°C in Spring to 25-30°C in Summer, falling to 15-25°C in Autumn and 0-7°C in Winter.